brusinow/project-2/README.md

 Things to fix: Client timezone is not currently working with Heroku.
 Heroku allows its timezone to be set to one specific one but overwrites any attempt with moment.js.

 Room for improvement:
--desktop version (which will mostly be used by tour managers for data entry) -adding multi-paneled today page with google places for food and coffee -utilizing multiple user levels (admin, etc)
+* desktop version (which will mostly be used by tour managers for data entry)
+* adding multi-paneled today page with google places for food and coffee
+* utilizing multiple user levels (admin, etc)
--allowing users to connect to see when friends are playing in the same place -messaging/chat
+* allowing users to connect to see when friends are playing in the same place
+* messaging/chat